How to create visuals for music performances?

 The music is created live by Control Random using a Eurorack modular synthesizer system.
 His compositions, mostly performed live, can be found on his Instagram and Bandcamp profiles.

-Marin Scart and Neurotypique from Maison Sagan have created an image generation system composed of an analog part based on modular synthesizers and a computer part with TouchDesigner and HeavyM softwares.
+Marin Scart and Neurotypique from Maison Sagan have created an image generation system composed of an analog part based on modular synthesizers and a computer part with TouchDesigner and HeavyM software.

 Finally, Jean-Michel Light added DMX controlled lights to better appreciate the space of the quarry.